-At the end of the year the District had long-term debt outstanding of \$1,748,787 comprised of series 2013 G.O.
-Bonds and compensated absences.
-Additional information on the District's debt can be found in Note 6 of the financial statements.
+At the end of the year the district had long-term debt outstanding of \$1,530,906 comprised of series 2013 G.O.
+Bonds, equipment lease payable and compensated absences.
+Additional information on the district's debt can be found in Note 6 of the financial statements.
 In 2013, the 2004 General Obligation Bonds were refunded with the 2013 General Obligation Bonds.
 The new bonds have an interest rate of 2.67%, compared to a maximum rate of 5.00% with old bonds.
 The maturity date of the new bonds is the same date as the old bonds.
-In 2020, the District retired the 2014 Lease Refunding Bonds early.
+In 2020, the district retired the 2014 Lease Refunding Bonds early.